mesba-islam/mesba-islam/README.md

 ![Cloudflare](https://img.shields.io/badge/Cloudflare-F38020?style=flat-square&logo=Cloudflare&logoColor=white)

-I am a Software Engineer with a huge love for Laravel, Django, RDBMS, WordPress, TailwindCSS and System Architecture.
+I am a Software Engineer working with backend technology on php, Laravel & wordpress CMS.Fun fact i also explored Django and worked on some projects.
 Currently, **I'm open to work and employment opportunities**.

 I am currently working on a software company as a developer and team lead.